Matching-free Acquisition of Channels with Anisotropic Wavefronts: Proposed Channel Estimation Algorithm

 \subsection{Complexity Analysis}

 The computational complexity of each stage in our proposed algorithm is summarized as follows.

-The following procedures are executed per path, accumulating to $K_{\text{paths}}$ iterations in total: \begin{itemize} \item \emph{Recovery of} $\hat{\mathbf{h}}_{k,\text{ctr}}$: For each path, the left multiplication by $\mathbf{W}^H$ takes $\mathcal{O}(N \log N)$.
+The following procedures are executed per path, accumulating to $K_\text{path}$ iterations in total: \begin{itemize} \item \textit{Recovery of} $\hat{\mathbf{h}}_{k,\text{ctr}}$: For each path, the left multiplication by $\mathbf{W}^H$ takes $\mathcal{O}(N \log N)$.
 Locating the most energy-concentrated rectangular region via the 1D Kadane's algorithm requires $\mathcal{O}(N_y + N_z)$.
-The projection operation (zeroing out components outside the region) takes $\mathcal{O}(N)$. \item \emph{Parameter Estimation}: The element-wise multiplication has a complexity of $\mathcal{O}(N)$, and computing the intensity spectra of $\bm{\Psi}_1$ and $\bm{\Psi}_2$ takes $\mathcal{O}(N \log N)$.
+The projection operation (zeroing out components outside the region) takes $\mathcal{O}(N)$. \item \textit{Parameter Estimation}: The element-wise multiplication has a complexity of $\mathcal{O}(N)$, and computing the intensity spectra of $\bm{\Psi}_1$ and $\bm{\Psi}_2$ takes $\mathcal{O}(N \log N)$.
 As the intercept $V$ is discretely traversed, the two corresponding lines sweep across the entire 2D spectral grids without omission or overlap.
-Therefore, optimizing $V$ is mathematically equivalent to performing a single linear scan over the two spectra, yielding a complexity of $\mathcal{O}(N)$.
-Recovering $\mathbf{h}_{k,\text{ctr}}^{\text{single}}$ and searching for peaks in its spectrum requires $\mathcal{O}(N \log N)$. \item \emph{First-stage Parameter Refinement}: For LM algorithm, the most time-consuming step per iteration is to calculate the Jacobian $\mathbf{J}_k$ which can be efficiently performed by SRFT with a complexity of $\mathcal{O}(N \log N)$. \end{itemize} The computational complexity of the procedures executed once in the proposed algorithm is summarized as follows: \begin{itemize} \item \emph{RELAX}: Given the observation data scale of $P N_{\text{RF}}$ spatial samples across $M$ subcarriers, the RELAX algorithm extracts distance parameters and recovers response vectors via iterative interference cancellation and spectral search.
-The complexity of this stage is $\mathcal{O}(K_{\text{paths}}^2 P N_{\text{RF}} M \log(M))$ \cite{ref25}. \item \emph{Second-stage Parameter Refinement}: During the joint optimization, evaluating the Taylor-approximated spatial basis vectors $\mathbf{Wp}_k$ and $\mathbf{W}\Delta\mathbf{p}_k$ takes $\mathcal{O}(N \log N)$ operations per path.
+Therefore, optimizing $V$ is equivalent to performing a single linear scan over the two spectra, yielding a complexity of $\mathcal{O}(N)$.
+Recovering $\hat{\mathbf{h}}_{k,\text{ctr}}^{\text{single}}$ and searching for peaks in its spectrum requires $\mathcal{O}(N \log N)$. \item \textit{First-stage Parameter Refinement}: For LM algorithm, the most time-consuming step per iteration is to calculate the Jacobian $\mathbf{J}_k$ which can be efficiently performed by SRFT with a complexity of $\mathcal{O}(N \log N)$. \end{itemize} The computational complexity of the procedures executed once in the proposed algorithm is summarized as follows: \begin{itemize} \item \textit{RELAX}: Given the observation data scale of $P N_{\text{RF}}$ spatial samples across $M$ subcarriers, the RELAX algorithm extracts distance parameters and recovers sub-channels via iterative interference cancellation and spectral search.
+Its complexity is $\mathcal{O}(K_\text{path}^2 P N_{\text{RF}} M \log M)$ \cite{Li95}. \item \textit{Second-stage Parameter Refinement}: During the joint optimization, evaluating the Taylor-approximated spatial basis vectors $\mathbf{Wp}_k$ and $\mathbf{W}\Delta\mathbf{p}_k$ takes $\mathcal{O}(N \log N)$ operations per path.
 Subsequently, expanding this approximation across all $M$ subcarriers requires $\mathcal{O}(P N_{\text{RF}} M)$ operations.
-Thus, constructing the complete Jacobian matrix incurs a complexity of $\mathcal{O}(K_{\text{paths}} N \log N + K_{\text{paths}} P N_{\text{RF}} M)$.
-Additionally, the complexity of the estimation for complex path gains through LS us $\mathcal{O}(K_{\text{paths}}^2 P N_{\text{RF}} M)$. \item \emph{Channel Reconstruction}: The final wideband physical channel is reconstructed by analytically aggregating the responses of all $K_{\text{paths}}$ paths across $N$ antennas and $M$ subcarriers.
-This yields a straightforward complexity of $\mathcal{O}(K_{\text{paths}} N M)$. \end{itemize} In summary, the total computational complexity is $\mathcal{O}(K_{\text{paths}}N \log N + K_{\text{paths}}^2P N_{\text{RF}} MlogM)$.
-This overall complexity is substantially lower than the typical $\mathcal{O}(K_{\text{paths}} P N_{\text{RF}} M Q)$ complexity required by traditional matching-based algorithms, where the codebook size $Q$ is generally comparable to the massive number of antennas $N$.
-Consequently, the proposed algorithm guarantees a tremendous speed advantage over conventional approaches.
+Thus, constructing the complete Jacobian matrix incurs a complexity of $\mathcal{O}(K_\text{path} N \log N + K_\text{path} P N_{\text{RF}} M)$.
+Additionally, the complexity of the estimation for complex path gains through LS is $\mathcal{O}(K_\text{path}^2 P N_{\text{RF}} M)$. \item \textit{Channel Reconstruction}: The final wideband physical channel is reconstructed by analytically aggregating the responses of all $K_\text{path}$ paths across $N$ antennas and $M$ subcarriers.
+This yields a straightforward complexity of $\mathcal{O}(K_\text{path} N M)$. \end{itemize} In summary, considering that $P N_{\text{RF}} \ll N$ in hybrid precoding systems, the total complexity is dominated by the channel reconstruction, which is $\mathcal{O}(K_{\text{path}} N M)$.
+Any parameter-recovery-based channel estimation algorithm must reconstruct the channel path by path, meaning that our algorithm achieves the theoretical minimum complexity.